+[Updated January 2019] This article is a part of the Young World Inventors multimedia stories of inspirational technology innovators in Africa.
 Based in Boston, Young World Inventors documents Africa’s new stories of innovation by filming startups as they learn to survive and grow.
 There is lots of source material: Nearly two-thirds of the world’s fastest growing economies are in Africa, and 50 percent of its people are under 19 years old.
-Explore more of their stories on Facebook, YouTube, and Twitter.
+Explore more of their stories on Facebook, and YouTube.

 Bernard Kiwia was tired of walking across town to charge his cell phone.
 But what could he do?
 Tanzania is run by hydropower, and during droughts, which have come often in recent years, the “hydro” evaporates.
 In Arusha, near Mt.
 Kilimanjaro, the few who can afford them buy generators — think banks, stores—and to charge his cell phone, Kiwia’s only option was to walk to the nearest station.

 As he walked alongside burros and vegetable stands on Arusha’s potholed dirt roads, Kiwia began to think of another solution.
 He imagined a bike-powered dynamo that might charge his cell phone using the energy of the pedaling wheel.
 Then, he built one.

 From a bike shop to the Smithsonian

 Working for an NGO that fixes and distributes used bikes in Arusha, he made repairs with scrap metal he collected at the local dump, and he earned a reputation as someone who could fix anything.
 But Kiwia was restless.